SynBioDex/SBOLCanvas/README.md

 SBOLCavas is a web application for creation and editing of genetic constructs using the SBOL data and visual standard.
 SBOLCanvas allows a user to create a genetic design from start to finish, with the option to incorporate existing SBOL data from a SynBioHub repository.
+SBOLCanvas is created as part of [SynBioKS](https://synbioks.github.io/).

 ### DOCKER: